yan99033/CppND-Capstone-Pong/README.md

 * 'q' / 'a': up/down for the left paddle
 * 'p' / 'l': up/down for the right paddle

 Two players compete against each other by preventing the ball from moving beyond their paddle.
+The game ends when a player reaches 10 points.

 <img src="pong_game.gif"/>